sheila-anne/sheila-anne/src/pages/writing-desk/2020-11-23-surviving-the-holiday-funk.md

 Maybe this year you want to cozy up on the couch and watch the Crown.

 It’s not your biggest responsibility to instantly text back, head up virtual festivities, or be jolly to every individual you see.
 Your biggest responsibility is to be your honest self.
-This year give yourself the gift of asking “what is my best today?” knowing that it might look different than yesterday or tomorrow.
+This year give yourself the gift of asking: “what is my best today?” knowing that it might look different than yesterday or tomorrow.

 Next, communicate your needs to those who you love, and who love you.
 There’s no need to show up as anyone other than your authentic self.
 Let’s be honest - doing that is exhausting.
 There’s also no need to force conversations you don’t want to have, no need to take on others’ advice, drama, or responsibilities.
 Instead, what would it feel like to communicate what you really need - like space, time, patience, support, etc.